Schedule of Events

 Add session to My Planner

 This information session is for Sweetwater Union High School District (SUHSD) students and their families who are part of the Compact of Success program.
-Students and families will learn about the next steps needed to submit intent to enroll, the academic requirements to maintain Compact for Success eligibility, and the resources available through the Compact Scholars Program once enrolled at SDSU.
+Students and families will learn about the benefits, opportunities, and resources available to Compact Scholars at SDSU.

 En Español: Alojamiento en el campus, educación residencial, y comedores